 "You don't make demands."
 Crow's expression shifted from amusement to annoyance.
 "Now, pup.
 March back to your bunk and sleep it off, before I put you down."

-Hanne drew her pistol, which put everyone else on guard, many resting their hands on their sidearm.
+Hanne drew her pistol, which put everyone else on guard, many shifted their hands to their own sidearm.
 "Do it then," she said, flipping the handle against Crow's chest, "but answer me first.
 Why didn't you just tell us?
 If you had told us what was going on, Astrid might not have been so reckless."

 "So, why wasn't she just punished for Magnus?"